+Section VII:

-Section VII: Appointment Committee
+Appointment Committee

-At its meeting of May 27, 2014, on the occasion of the first renewal of the Board following the entry into force of the provisions of Art.5.P.1 of the Corporate Governance Code, the Board of Directors established the Appointments Committee whose tasks were identified in line with the provisions of the Corporate Governance Code and the procedures for conducting meetings are governed by Organisational Regulations adopted by Board of Directors on the same date ("Organisational Regulations of the Appointments Committee of TERNA S.p.A.") and updated by the Board of Directors on June 23, 2015 (Art.4.C.1 lett. b) of the Corporate Governance Code).
+At its meeting of May 27, 2014, on the occasion of the first renewal of the Board following the entry into force of the provisions of Art.5.P.1 of the Corporate Governance Code, the Board of Directors established the Appointment Committee whose tasks were identified in line with the provisions of the Corporate Governance Code and the procedures for conducting meetings are governed by Organisational Regulations adopted by Board of Directors on the same date ("Organisational Regulations of the Appointment Committee of TERNA S.p.A.") and updated by the Board of Directors on June 23, 2015 (Art.4.C.1 lett. b) of the Corporate Governance Code).
 The Appointment Committee has the task of supporting the Board of Directors, with fact-finding, recommendatory and advisory functions, in the assessments and decisions relating to the size and composition of the Board itself.

 More specifically, the duties of the Committee are: a) to formulate opinions or express recommendations to the Board of Directors: (i) on the size and composition of the same and on the professional figures whose presence on the Board is considered appropriate; (ii) on the positions to be taken by the Board with regard to the maximum number of appointments as director or statutory auditor in other companies listed on regulated markets (including abroad), in financial, banking and insurance companies or in large companies; (iii) on the annual self-assessment procedures of the Board of Directors and its Committees, and (iv) on any particular problems related to the application of the prohibition of competition specified for Directors by Art.
 2390 of the Italian Civil Code, if the Shareholders' Meeting, for organizational needs, has authorized for general and precautionary reasons exceptions to this prohibition (Arts 5.
-C. 1 letter a) of the Corporate Governance Code); (b) to propose to the Board of Directors candidates for the Office of Director in cases of cooptation and in cases where the Board decides to make use of the possibility under the By-laws to present its own list (Arts.5.C.1 letter b) of the Corporate Governance Code and Comment to Art.
-5 of the Corporate Governance Code published July 2015); (c) propose to the Board the appropriate means of ensuring continuity in cases where, in the course of the mandate, it is necessary to replace the Chairman or Executive Directors of Terna; and (d) to perform any further tasks assigned by the Board of Directors.
+C. 1 letter a) of the Corporate Governance Code); (b) to propose to the Board of Directors candidates for the Office of Director in cases of cooptation and in cases where the Board decides to make use of the possibility under the Bylaws to present its own list (Arts.5.C.1 letter b) of the Corporate Governance Code and Comment to Art.
+5 of the Corporate Governance Code); (c) propose to the Board the appropriate means of ensuring continuity in cases where, in the course of the mandate, it is necessary to replace the Chairman or Executive Directors of Terna; and (d) to perform any further tasks assigned by the Board of Directors.

-The Appointment Committee is currently made up of three independent Non-Executive Directors: Luca Da Fabbro (who chairs it and represents the minority shareholders), Carlo Cerami and Stefano Saglia (Art.
+Following the renewal of the entire Board of Directors, the Appointment Committee is currently made up of three Directors, all Non-Executive and a majority of independents, with one member being a Director elected from the list of minorities.
+The Committee shall be made up of: Luca Dal Fabbro (who chairs it and represents the minority shareholders), Fabio Corsico and Yunpeng He (Art.
 5.P.1 and 4.C.1 lett. a) of the Corporate Governance Code).